 Northwestern Law is well-known among the top law schools in the U.S. It ranked no. 9 in the latest U.S. News & World's Best Law School report.
 It also topped several specialty rankings, particularly those for the best programs on tax laws (no. 3), dispute resolution (no. 6), and clinical training (no. 6).

-In Above the Law’s ranking of the top 50 law schools, which focuses on employment outcomes, Northwestern Law ranked no. 4 in 2019, jumping from no. 10 in 2018.
-Northwestern likewise ranked in Above the Law’s top 10 Go-To Law Schools in 2018.
-The rankings focused on the percentage of new graduates who landed associate posts in the country’s 100 largest law firms.
+In Above the Law's ranking of the top 50 law schools, which focuses on employment outcomes, Northwestern Law ranked no. 9 in 2022, going from from no. 10 in 2020.
+Northwestern likewise ranked in Above the Law's top 10 Go-To Law Schools in 2022.
+The rankings focused on the percentage of new graduates who landed associate posts in the country's 100 largest law firms.

 Northwestern University Pritzker School of Law Admissions

 What is Northwestern University Pritzker School of Law Acceptance Rate?

 A law school's acceptance rate reflects how difficult it is to get into their programs.
 Several factors can affect a law school's acceptance rate, including its reputation, types of programs, and admission requirements.

 Top-ranking schools usually have lower acceptance rates.
 For example, the top three law schools—Yale Law, Harvard Law, and Stanford Law—gave offers to only 9.72%, 17.88%, and 11.26% of their applicants, respectively.
 In contrast, the average law school accepts over 60% of applicants.

 Keep in mind that acceptance rates may fluctuate depending on the number of applicants a school has for a specific year.
 In 2019, Northwestern Law's acceptance rate was only 18%—out of the 5,441 applicants, only 980 received offers.
 In 2020, the university's acceptance rate climbed to 22.58% even though it made fewer offers (921) because it had significantly fewer applicants (4,079).